San Beda University: Mendiola Manila

 The first San Beda campus was originally in Arlegui Street near the compound of the Malacañang Palace.
 The Benedictine college, however, decided to relocate the school and the order's monastery to Mendiola to accommodate an increasing student population.
 The Mendiola Campus formally opened in 1926.

 Due to the social and political unrest during the 1970s, the Benedictine monks initially entertained the thought of leaving Mendiola and of transferring to Alabang where they recently acquired a property.
 The monastic fathers abandoned the idea and decided to stay in Mendiola and to build another campus in Alabang.

-SBU Manila houses four colleges: Arts and Sciences, Nursing, Medicine, and Law.
+SBU Manila houses six colleges: Arts and Sciences, Accountancy and Business, Nursing, Education, Medicine, and Law.
 The three graduate schools of San Beda – Business, Law, and Liturgy – are in the Mendiola campus.
 The campus also houses the Senior High School Department of SBU Manila.